chayeoi/chayeoi/README.md

 # Hi, I'm Chanyeon.

-I'm a frontend enginieer from Seoul, who loves technical writing.
+I'm a frontend enginieer from Seoul, especially interested in technical writing.

 Currently, I mainly create apps with React and Typescript.